markentier/markentier.tech/site/content/posts/2021/01/rust-wasm-on-aws-lambda-edge/index.md

 We can conclude from this, that the module has no significant performance hit.

-Reported duration is usually somewhere between **1.25ms** and **1.50ms.** I haven't seen it dropping further below, so let's say there is a 250µs on top of the node baseline.
+Reported duration is usually somewhere between **1.25ms** and **1.50ms.** I haven't seen it dropping further below, so let's say there is a 250µs on top of the average node baseline.

 The maximum memory used is between 75 to 77 MB.
 I guess this is the additional allocation for the WebAssembly module, yet I'm not too worried about that.
 I assume the overhead can be armotized by running more memory efficient code within the module instead of the node environment.
 I'm pretty sure that a plain old JavaScript object needs more memory than a Rust struct.